Female prisoners say they haven't seen sunlight in months

 OAKLAND, Calif. - Carolyn Knudsen has now been living in a federal detention center in downtown Miami since her old prison, the Federal Correctional Institute in Dublin, California, was shut down in mid-April.

-She told her father that she hasn't seen sunlight in all that time, and can't take any classes, which would allow her to shave time off her prison sentence, because the programs are limited to 20 people per course.
+She told her father that she hasn't felt or been in direct sunlight in all that time, and can't take any classes, which would allow her to shave time off her prison sentence, because the programs are limited to 20 people per course.

 "Emotionally, she can't get outside, and it's draining on her," Paul Knudsen said in an interview this week, describing his daughter's mood as she serves her time in FDC Miami, a high-rise detention center that houses pretrial detainees.
 "She is more depressed and is crying when I talk to her."